 Thu 5 Oct 2006

 Bruce Schneier’s been following Microsoft’s lawsuit against the anonymous John Does responsible for the FairUse4WM software.
-I decided to take a look at the complaint and see what, exactly, Microsoft says is illegal about FairUse4WM.
+I decided to take a look at the complaint and see what, weight loss exactly, find Microsoft says is illegal about FairUse4WM.

 The complaint is pretty sparse.
 It has just five paragraphs of factual allegations, only one of which explains what FairUse4WM does (strips DRM), and only one that explains what the Does allegedly did wrong: